Interested in the MS Earth Sciences?

 - Course-Only Option: You will work on your MS Earth Sciences degree through about 4 semesters of graduate-level coursework, and the capstone will be a Comprehensive Exam.

 - Early-Entry Program: If you are approaching (or in) your final year as an undergraduate at UNC Charlotte, you may apply to the MS program via the Early-Entry program.
 Your final semester could include up to 9 credits of coursework that would be counted toward both your undergraduate and graduate degrees.
 This program is aimed to give you a leg-up when you start your Masters Research.
 Talk to faculty in the department about this program!

-The Research and Course-Only Options are fully described in the UNC Charlotte Course Catalog description for the MS Earth Sciences degree and you should carefully read through this to understand milestones and timelines to finishing.
+The Research and Course-Only Options are fully described in the UNC Charlotte Course Catalog description for the MS Earth Sciences degree (again, link at the top of the page) and you should carefully read through this to understand milestones and timelines to finishing.
 Most MS students finish in 4 semesters.
 The general description of the Early-Entry Program is here.
 A description of the Degree Requirements and Academic Policies of being a graduate student and completing a graduate degree at UNC Charlotte are here, noting that you can click on Registration to expand that tab and see more about the Early-Entry Program.

 Beyond an MS Degree

 Graduates of the program will be prepared for a wide variety of careers!
 Here are some of the ideas, noting that the “ideas” are often because one of our graduates is working in that career: